rbrian/MacroKeypad/README.md

 # MacroKeypad
-A Macro Keypad allows keyboard shortcuts
+A Macro Keypad allows sending programmable keyboard shortcuts with a single key press.